Swizzzer/My-CTF-Challenges/HITsz/2025/Match/Web/Web_realUpload/README.md

 Upload nothing but a tarfile...

-> Part of the challenge was stolen from SEETF 2022 `Super Secure Requests Forwarder`
+> Part of the challenge was stolen from SEETF 2022 `Super Secure Requests Forwarder`, and the other DownUnderCTF 2022 `no-symlink`.
 ---

 **Category:** Dynamic docker